llmariner/llmariner/README.md

-# LLM Operatror
+# LLMariner

 This repository contains a Helm chart, tutorial, and AWS provisioning script.
-Please visit [our documentation site](https://llm-operator.readthedocs.io/) for more details.
+Please visit [our documentation site](https://llmariner.readthedocs.io/) for more details.

 ## Development Notes